 When Big Tech still wins (for now)

 Large language models like ChatGPT require infrastructure the size of small nations.
-Yes, they run on Big Tech’s hyperscale platforms—for now.
+Yes, they run on Big Tech’s hyperscale platforms, for now.
+Training frontier AI models demands coordination, capital, and compute resources that exceed what most organisations—or even most nations—can muster independently.

 The hybrid hedge

 You don’t have to quit cold turkey.
 Keep bursty workloads (like AI training or render farms) on AWS.
-But move core data—PII, legal docs, customer records—onto your own kit.
+But move core data—personally identifiable information, legal documents, customer records—onto your own kit or European providers.
 Hybrid is often less a compromise than a rebalancing of power.

 Reclaim your cloud capital